-- Blood including storage and administration. - Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
-Storage and administration fees and all other components of blood are covered beginning with the first pint used. - Physician services - Care from a religious non-medical health care institution is covered under certain conditions.
-Original Medicare inpatient hospital coverage limits apply.
-For more information, please see Chapter 3, Section 6.
+Blood - including storage and administration.
+Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first three pints of blood you get in a calendar year or have the blood donated by you or someone else.
+Storage and administration fees and all other components of blood are covered beginning with the first pint used.